ThibArg/nuxeo-keynote/nuxeo-keynote-plugin/README.md

 **IMPORTANT**: We are explaining how to configure your project using Nuxeo Studio.

 ####
-Say we want to handle zipped Keynote presentations stored in `File` documents (To handle other document types, see below "Handling Custom Document Types.) and display the preview in a Tab.

 #### Handle Custom Document Types
 In Studio: